algorandfoundation/docs/docs/get-started/algokit.md

 ## Next steps

 - To learn more about AlgoKit and what you can do with it, checkout the [AlgoKit documentation](../index.md).
-- To learn more about Beaker, take a look at the [Beaker documentation](https://beaker.algo.xyz/).
+- To learn more about Python on Algorand, take a look at the [Python documentation](https://algorandfoundation.github.io/puya/).
 - More information on Algorand smart contracts is also available in the [smart contract documentation](https://developer.algorand.org/docs/get-details/dapps/smart-contracts/).